nl900/Basic-Webpage/README.md

-A simple webpage using HTML, CSS and Javascript.
+A simple website created using HTML, CSS and Javascript.